BBOXX/CatOps/README.rst

 		- Reduce clutter when trying to figure out next actions.

 - Reduce context switching.
-		- No switching into Shell/Linux/ssh/VPN to fix most server issues.
+    - No need for bash, Linux, ssh or VPN to fix most server issues.
     - No checking server logs.
     - Easily accesible and readble output.

 - NoOps.